cran/drat/inst/doc/DratFAQ.md

 Glad you asked!
 In fact, you can use
 [this GitHub query](https://github.com/search?q=Additional_repositories+drat&type=Code&utf8=%E2%9C%93)
-to find several dozen of packages using `Additional_repositories` to point to drat repos (still having drat in their name; other such as [packages.ropensci.org](http://packages.ropensci.org/) may use domain nane such that the search may miss them).
+to find several dozen of packages using `Additional_repositories` to point to drat repos (still having drat in their name; others may use domain nane such that the search may miss them).
 One example we used to point to here changed however.
 So for a more stable use case, one example from my packages: the [RcppRedis package](https://cran.r-project.org/package=RcppRedis) points